Cryogenic electron microscopy (Cryo-EM): a cutting-edge technology for nanometric analysis

 For which matrices is cryogenic electron microscopy suitable?

-This method is particularly effective for the study of the following matrices:
+This method is particularly effective for studying the following matrices:

 Biological samples